Ahomisation: Early Hindu influences at court

+Royal adoption of Hindu forms

-Gradually, the Ahom royal accepted the influence of Hinduisation, which led to Hindu religion's entry into the Ahom royal palace during the reign of Sudangphaa also known as Bamuni Konwar (reign: 1397–1407).
-Sudangphaa also appointed a Brahmana as an advisor in the Ahom Royal court and he was the first Ahom king to adopt the coronation of Singarigharutha.
+Gradually, the Ahom royalty accepted the influence of Hinduisation, which led to the Hindu religion's entry into the Ahom royal palace during the reign of Sudangphaa, also known as Bamuni Konwar (reign: 1397–1407).
+Sudangphaa also appointed a Brahmana as an advisor in the Ahom royal court, and he was the first Ahom king to adopt the coronation of Singarigharutha.
 Singarigharutha was the traditional coronation ceremony of an Ahom king.
 It was believed that even though an Ahom prince became a king, he could not attain the status of a full-fledged monarch until his Singarigharutha ceremony was completely performed.
-Therefore, each Ahom ruler after their accession to the throne tried to organize the ceremony as soon as possible.
+Therefore, each Ahom ruler after their accession to the throne tried to organise the ceremony as soon as possible.

 Suhungmung (reign: 1497–1539) was the first Ahom king to adopt the Hindu title Swarga-Narayan, a Sanskrit equivalent of Tai-Ahom's Chao-Pha.
-After the reign of Suhungmung the Ahom king prefer to use their Hindu names in the official records.
-The kings who were traditionally known with the title of Chao-Pha were replaced by the title of Swargadeo and since then Ahom kings came to be known as the 'Swargadeo'.
+After the reign of Suhungmung, the Ahom king preferred to use their Hindu names in the official records.
+The kings who were traditionally known by the title of Chao-Pha were replaced by the title of Swargadeo, and since then Ahom kings came to be known as the 'Swargadeo'.

+Continuities of Tai-Ahom practice

-The priestly classes of the Ahom like the Mohan, Deodhai and Bailung, mostly remained outside the purview of mainstream Hinduism and continued to express their unwillingness to come into the fold of the Brahmin Hindus.
-However the traditions of Tai culture and religion can be found to be preserved by some priestly classes in rituals, marriages and festivals which today reflect the Ahom style of living.
+The priestly classes of the Ahom, like the Mohan, Deodhai and Bailung, mostly remained outside the purview of mainstream Hinduism and continued to express their unwillingness to come into the fold of the Brahmin Hindus.
+However, the traditions of Tai culture and religion can be found to be preserved by some priestly classes in rituals, marriages and festivals which today reflect the Ahom style of living.